AndreBFarias/AndreBFarias/README.md

 I'm a recent economist graduate looking for opportunities and collabaration in projects related to Data Science and Business Intelligence.

+I'm reposting old projects on this profile. 🙃
 <br>

 - 🤝 I’m available to work remotely and in Brasilia.